|

 had invaded Hungary in 1944, and the so called Death Marches were

-organized, Donald's parents were forced to leave Budapest and literally
+organized, Donald's parents were forced to leave Budapest and to literally

 walk into Germany.
 They were in one of those prisoner groups that